krestix/My-Shopping-Agent/README.md

 # My-Shopping-Agent
 My shopping agent is a system that learns the user.
-The system will offer products according to user buying habits and support users with nutritional limitations.
-It will also assure that he is well stocked according to his past shopping patterns, and will assure him a peace of mind when it comes to stocking up his household.
-The system will offer a basic products list for a new user, and the user will change it based on his needs.
-It will help the agent gather information about this user.
+The system advances new service of online shopping to costumers that mapped by given characteristics.
+The system studies the costumers according to their habits - using unsupervised learning algorithm and helps each costumer to get suggestion for a relevant shopping list.